Andy-Hoang/PRT547-SMS/README.md

 This is the demo project on Student Mangement System,

-# To use this project on your local machine.
+# To run this project on your local machine.

 1) install XAMPP